rt106/rt106.github.io/CUSTOM_APPLICATION_SDK.md

 The examples provided with the source release (e.g. [rt106-rad-seed](https://github.com/rt106/rt106-rad-seed), [rt106-path-seed](https://github.com/rt106/rt106-path-seed)) follow the second variant of the second approach, serving an AngularJS application from a second web server.
 This document provides a guide to building your own custom application using this approach.

-## Creating a custom application in AngularJS leveraging rt106-app
+## Creating an AngularJS application with rt106-app

 The easiest approach is to start with a copy of [rt106-rad-seed](https://github.com/rt106/rt106-rad-seed) or [rt106-path-seed](https://github.com/rt106/rt106-path-seed), depending on whether you are developing an application for radiology or pathology.
 These two seed projects are structurally similar.